-Syrian army's Aleppo advance slows but victory in sight
+Syrian army's Aleppo advance slows, but victory in sight

-ALEPPO, Syria/BEIRUT The Syrian army's advance in Aleppo slowed on Thursday but a victory was still firmly in sight after President Bashar al-Assad vowed that retaking the nation's second city would change the course of the six-year civil war in his favor.
+ALEPPO, Syria/BEIRUT (Reuters) - The Syrian army's advance in Aleppo slowed on Thursday but a victory was still firmly in sight after President Bashar al-Assad vowed that retaking the city would change the course of the six-year-old war.

-Lightning gains in recent days in which government forces and their allies recaptured Aleppo's historic Old City lost some momentum in the face of stiff rebel resistance but the Syrian leadership was confident.

-Assad has long sought to seize divided Aleppo which would put him in control of Syria's major cities, the south, central spine and western flank bordering the Mediterranean, dealing a devastating blow to rebels who have fought to unseat him.

-Outside of Aleppo, the government and its allies are also putting severe pressure on remaining rebel redoubts.
-Assad said in an interview with a Syrian newspaper that victory in Aleppo would be a landmark, but not the end of the war.
+Russia's RIA news agency quoted Russian Foreign Minister Sergei Lavrov as saying the Syrian army, which has captured territory including Aleppo's historic Old City in recent days, had halted military activity to let civilians leave rebel-held territory.

+However, Reuters reporters in a government-held part of the city said bombardment could still be heard after his remarks were published.
+Washington said it had no confirmation that the army had ceased fire.

+Moscow and Washington are trying to negotiate a ceasefire to allow civilians to escape eastern Aleppo and aid to arrive.
+Russia, which backs the army with air strikes, also wants the United States to urge rebel fighters to abandon their territory and accept transport out, which the Syrian government has provided fighters who agreed to lay down arms elsewhere.

+The U.S. State Department said Secretary of State John Kerry had spoken by telephone to Lavrov to discuss a ceasefire.
+The two also met face to face on the sidelines of a conference in Hamburg.

-The rebels on Wednesday called for an immediate five-day ceasefire and the evacuation of civilians and wounded, but gave no indication they were ready to withdraw, as demanded by Damascus and its ally Moscow.
+The rebels have called for an immediate five-day ceasefire and the evacuation of civilians and wounded, but have so far given no indication they are ready to withdraw.

-"In the past several days an intensive document exchange on the situation in Aleppo has taken place," the Interfax news agency quoted Deputy Foreign Minister Sergei Ryabkov as saying.

-"We are close to reaching an understanding, but I want to warn against high expectations," he said.

-U.S. Secretary of State John Kerry said after meeting his Russian counterpart Sergei Lavrov he was not confident but "hopeful" about reaching an agreement, and was still waiting for "certain feedback and input" from Moscow.

-The U.N. assessment for a possible deal, which would see civilian evacuations from besieged rebel-held areas of eastern Aleppo and help aid delivery, was bleak.

-Russia and the United States were "poles apart" in trying to agree on terms for evacuations from east Aleppo, U.N.
+The U.N. assessment for diplomacy was bleak.
+Russia and the United States were "poles apart", U.N.
 Syria humanitarian adviser Jan Egeland said.

-Five months of negotiations over aid plans had all failed and produced "nothing", Egeland said, adding that it was up to Moscow and Washington to agree an evacuation from east Aleppo, where the U.N.
-Syria envoy has said more than 100,000 people may still be living.
+Five months of talks over aid plans had all failed and produced "nothing".

+"We are ... witnessing talks on Aleppo which are just trying to tailor and to manage the Syrian and Russian victory," a European diplomat told reporters on condition of anonymity.

-More than 800 people have been killed and 3,000-3,500 wounded in eastern Aleppo in the past 26 days, while the remaining trapped civilians await an effective death sentence, the president of the Aleppo local council said.
+More than 800 people have been killed and up to 3,500 wounded in eastern Aleppo in the past 26 days, while the remaining trapped civilians await an effective death sentence, the president of Aleppo local council said.

 "Today 150,000 people are threatened with extermination.
 We are calling for a halt to the bombing and guarantees of safe passage of all," Brita Haji Hassan said during a trip to Geneva.

+United Nations Syria envoy Staffan de Mistura said on Thursday he planned to meet "people around the team" of U.S. President-elect Donald Trump.

-As the Cold War foes struggled to agree, fighting raged on around the Old City, a UNESCO World Heritage Site, with the Syrian army trying to push into the few remaining rebel-held Aleppo neighborhoods.
+Fighting raged on around the Old City, a UNESCO World Heritage Site, with the Syrian army trying to push into the few remaining rebel-held Aleppo neighborhoods.

-A Reuters journalist said government forces were shelling rebel-held areas of southwestern Aleppo into the afternoon.
-Columns of smoke were seen rising from rebel-held areas.

 Pro-Damascus media reported that Syrian government forces and their allies had launched attacks against insurgents in the Sukkari, Kalasa and Bustan al-Qasr neighborhoods, west and south of the ancient citadel.